267-856-7500

-In the world of theatre licensing, it is easy to feel like just another account number.
-Many large houses are corporate entities where scripts are treated as inventory and contracts are handled by departments you will never speak to.
-At TLC Scripts, we do things differently.
-We are family owned and operated, and our story is built into every script we license.
+In the theater licensing industry, it is easy to feel like an account number in a corporate ledger.
+Many large houses are massive entities where scripts are treated as inventory and contracts are handled by departments you will never see.
+At TLC Scripts, we choose a different path.
+We were created by theater people, for theater people, and we remain a family-owned and operated workshop to this day.

-Being family run means our work is personal.
-There is no corporate buffer here.
-When you email us, you are talking to the people who know the scripts, remember past productions, and actually care how your show goes.
+Being family-run means our work is personal.
+There is no corporate buffer between our team and your production.
+When you contact us, you are speaking to people who know these scripts and care about the success of your show.

+Our sales lead, Bryan Lesnick, embodies this approach.
+As a theater educator and director, he understands the pressure of a season.
 At the end of the day, TLC Scripts exists to serve the work and the people producing it.
-We are not just a catalog.
-We are a family of artists dedicated to helping your theatre succeed.
+We are a family of artists dedicated to helping your theater thrive in the Human Frontier.

 Selecting a script for your next theatre season can feel like standing in front of an overflowing buffet.
 So many choices, so many flavors.
 But a successful season isn’t just about finding a good play.
 It is about finding the right play for your audience, your cast, and your budget.